leonbarrett/BeanstalkCommandLine/readme.markdown

 `echo 'export PATH=YOURPATHHERE:$PATH' >> ~/.profile`

+For example, if you placed "beanstalk" in a directory called "bin" in your home directory, your path might be: `/Users/<your_username>/bin`.

 When using the tool for the 1st time you will be prompted to add in your Beanstalk details.

 You can also add a beanstalk_cli.config to your home directory containing: